mikemaccana/powershell-profile/README.md

  - Implementations of keybindings and other settings that mimic bash's defaults.
 See [bash.ps1](bash.ps1)
  - Implementations of a bunch of Unix commands.
 See [bash.ps1](bash.ps1)
  - Useful commands for software development using git.
 See [git.ps1](git.ps1)
- - Useful commands and setting for  node development.
+ - Useful commands and settings for node development.
 See [node.ps1](node.ps1)
+ - Useful commands for crypto, including converting between different crypto file types, checking if pruvate keys and certs match, etc. See [openssl.ps1](openssl.ps1)

 The profile code itself contains useful implementations of common patterns - eg, installing packages, reading the registry, interacting with files and processes. **Learning the basic stuff required to make a profile you're happy with is a great way to get comfortable with Powershell.**

 The details below are minimal, but the names of most commands make things fairly obvious.